Where to relive the Summer of Love, San Francisco

 The anthem "San Francisco (Be Sure to Wear Flowers in Your Hair)" was written to promote the Monterey Pop Festival in 1967, which was one of many concerts that took place early in the summer; its popularity and huge turnout heralding the start of something significant: the Summer of Love.

 The mantra was turn on, tune in, drop out.
-Psychedelic clothing, mini and maxi skirts were the rage, and the counterculture movement had an enormous influence on music, art and literature.
-This year, San Francisco will celebrate those heady days of non-conformism with events and exhibitions culminating in a concert in Golden Gate Park in October 2017.
+Psychedelic clothing, mini and maxi skirts were all the rage and the counterculture movement had an enormous influence on music, art, and literature.
+Today, you can still walk in the footsteps of those non-conformists and visit the places that helped shape this peace-loving revolution.

 Top places to relive the Summer of Love